JaySanSen/LearnTypeScript/documentation/guide.md

 8. **[Functions](./functions.md)** - Learn function declarations, parameters (optional, default, rest), return types, and advanced features like overloading and generics.

+9. **[Promises and Async/Await](./promises-and-async-await.md)** - Master asynchronous programming from callbacks to modern async/await syntax.
+Understand how to handle operations that take time.

 ## Learning Path

 Follow this order for the best learning experience: